-Dates June 10th, 2023, This class is now full.
-Ask to be put on the cancellation list Time 9.30 to 3.30 Using the Stake and Strand and Twining Techniques, each student will make a functional basket out of Rattan with a handle.
+Dates not yet chosen for 2024 Time 9.30 to 3.30 Using the Stake and Strand and Twining Techniques, each student will make a functional basket out of Rattan with a handle.
 Class time is 10-4 and location is my studio near Chesterville On.
-Cost is 90.00 for the Berry Basket and 100.00 for the Market Basket which is larger.
-All materials will be provided.
+Cost is 100.00 All materials will be provided.

 “I really enjoyed weaving at your house, and just being around you and John was a pleasure.
 I would go again for another workshop.
 I did more in one weekend than I would have thought possible.
 Thanks for making it feel so easy.
 You have helped me build my confidence, exactly what I need.”
 Marie-Reine